Why Another Checklist?

 You can get to the checklist using the menu on the right.

 This project started in 2006 as a way to try to explain to some friends some of the new ideas that might lead to rather drastic changes in bird checklists.
-The initial intent was to focus on the Metaves hypothesis and potential changes in the Emberizidae (sensu lato).
-The treatment of both has changed substantially since then, with Metaves being replaced by its remnant, Columbea, and the Emberizoidae (sensu lato) undergoing drastic changes.
+The initial intent was to focus on the Metaves hypothesis and potential changes in the Emberizidae (sensu lato, this name is usually used, although Icteridae has priority).
+The treatment of both has changed substantially since then, with Metaves being replaced by its remnant, Columbea, and the Icteroidae undergoing drastic changes.

 As I started to write it up, I noticed more and more changes both being made to bird checklists and in the literature.
 The project grew into a longish essay I put on the web in 2007.
 However, the more I worked on it, the more there was to do!
 I found that a family-level listing wasn't enough.
 The composition of the families was changing too.
 I needed to go down to the generic or even species level.
 To properly track the changes, I needed my own world checklist.